Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Discussion

+The results in Figure~\ref{fig:cnn} demonstrate that different volume registrations significantly impact the interpretation of regression \ac{cnn} results, simultaneously affecting the trained model's perceived quality and the ground truth.
+While this effect was mentioned in~\cite{DiVece2022} as a study limitation, here we quantify its impact.
+We note that better \ac{cnn} results do not necessarily mean better registration quality due to variations in the ground truth.
+We present these results to highlight that \ac{cnn} results alone are insufficient to assess registration quality and only indicate how well the training and test data fit together.

-In our \ac{loocv} study, we outperform the pose regression results obtained in~\cite{DiVece2022} due to a multitude of factors.
-These include a more rigorous volume registration process for the training and testing data, larger training sets that include various \acp{ga}, and additional image intensity data augmentation.
-The proposed regression \ac{cnn} successfully generalizes pose regression to an unseen fetal brain.
-Specifically, data augmentation decreased median errors by 14.94\% and 7.10\% for translation and rotation, respectively.
+After establishing Fiducials+Mask as the most trustworthy ground truth alignment, we fully assess our \ac{cnn} with our \ac{loocv} study (Figure~\ref{fig:cnn-loocv}).
+Table~\ref{tab:cnn-loocv-res} shows that we outperform the pose regression results obtained in~\cite{DiVece2022} due to many factors.
+These include the more rigorous volume registration process, larger training sets that include various \acp{ga}, additional image intensity data augmentation, and removal of a fully connected layer before final regression.
+The proposed \ac{cnn} successfully generalizes pose regression to an unseen fetal brain.
+Specifically, data augmentation decreased median errors by 22.86\% and 10.88\% for translation and rotation, respectively.
 Besides, by extending the training sets, we could further decrease the median errors and obtain a better generalization.
 Our model is designed to be size invariant by performing pose regression in normalized coordinates with respect to the brain limits.
 However, \ac{ga} does not only affect size but also shape.
-Indeed, the inclusion of different \acp{ga} covers a wide range of shapes and sizes, enabling us to understand our model’s current generalizability and limitations.
+Indeed, including different \acp{ga} covers a wide range of shapes and sizes, enabling us to understand our model's current generalizability and limitations.

+Despite our promising results relative to the existing literature \cite{DiVece2022,Yeung2021,Yeung2022}, our regression network still produces outlier predictions with large errors.
+This is to be expected, given that we perform estimations based on single \ac{us} scans, which can be noisy.
+Our median results still suggest that the large majority of predictions has a relatively small error; hence, this is a promising backbone for any future work aiming at pose regression from continuous \ac{us} video where sparse erroneous predictions could be filtered with temporal models (\emph{e.g.}, sliding window filtering/regularization, LSTMs, transformers).